Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 Duration: 1

 Congratulations!
-You've successfully created a multimodal AI videos processing app using Twelve Labs, Whisper, and Snowflake Cortex in Snowflake Notebook on Container Runtime.
+You've successfully created a interactive AI videos processing and search app using Twelve Labs, Whisper, and Snowflake Cortex in Snowflake Notebook on Container Runtime running in Snowflake.

 ### What You Learned